 Your duty-free allowance in India for jewellery and gold.

 Unless you have lived abroad for at least a year, you will not be exempt from paying duty on any amount of gold import whether it is in form of jewellery or otherwise.
-However, in practice, reasonable amount of jewellery worn by a man or woman is hardly subjected to any checks.
+However, in practice, a reasonable amount of jewellery worn by a man or woman is hardly subjected to any checks.
 Given the popularity of gold ornaments worn by Indians, especially women, a reasonable amount of jewellery is hardly noticed.

 If you are coming back to India after having resided in a foreign country for a year, the first 20 grams of jewellery with a value not exceeding ₹50,000 is exempt from duty for a male passenger.
 For a female passenger who has spent at least a year abroad, the limit is 40 grams of jewellery with a value not exceeding ₹100,000.

 Gold that is not in the form of jewellery is not allowed duty-free and you will need to pay a duty on it.
-Similarly, gold in the form of bars and biscuits are not exempt from duty either regardless of their weight.
+Similarly, gold in the form of bars and biscuits is not exempt from duty either regardless of its weight.

 Further points to note: The above rules apply to an adult and not to a minor who is under the age of two.
 Any child who is under the age of two can only claim the duty-free allowance for his or her personal belongings.

 Most of these allowances are only allowed if the passenger is coming by air.
 If you are crossing overland to India, then only personal belongings will be allowed.

 Your duty-free allowance in India as an NRI.

 An NRI who is returning to India after having spent a few months to a few years abroad is entitled to import his personal belongings and an additional amount of items and is waived off custom duty in the range of ₹ 100,000 to ₹ 500,000.
 Basically the more time you have spent abroad, the less you have to pay for importing your stuff into India.